Ready to embark on a new build project? Find out how much you can save on insurance by dwelling in the newest house in the neighborhood.

 USAA | $706 | $1,231 | $1,477 | $1,484 | $1,495 | $1,475 |

-Construction sites can be prone to perils like vandalism and theft, so your insurance company could require that you add builders risk insurance (also known as course of construction insurance) as a policy add-on to cover your dwelling under construction or if you’re embarking on a major construction project or remodel.
+Construction sites can be prone to perils like vandalism, theft and accidental damage, so your insurance company could require that you add builders risk insurance (also known as course of construction insurance) as a policy add-on to cover your dwelling under construction or if you’re embarking on a major construction project or remodel.

 A builders risk policy offers much less coverage than a typical homeowners policy as it’s intended to be temporary.
 It does not include coverage for: